YB137514/Conference/README.md

 1. Deploy your application.

-## Task 1: Design Choices for Session Class
+## Task 1: Design Choices for `Session` class
-Conference sessions are modeled by Session class.
+Conference sessions are modeled by `Session` class.

 Sessions are modeled as events that do not span multiple days in contrast to Conferences that can last longer than a day.

-`date` property of a Session class specifies a date when a session takes place.
-The type of this member is DateProperty and not DateTime property as sessions start time is modeled by a different property--`startTime`.
+`date` property of a `Session` specifies a date when a session takes place.
+The type of this member is `DateProperty` and not `DateTime` property as sessions start time is modeled by a different property--`startTime`.

 `startTime` specifies start time of a session.
-Only subclass of DateTime property type, i.e., TimeProperty is chosen for this member as session's date is modeled by a different member.
+Only subclass of `DateTime` property type, i.e., `TimeProperty` is chosen for this member as session's date is modeled by a different member.

-All other properties of a Session class are of type StringProperty including Session speaker.
+All other properties of a `Session` class are of type `StringProperty` including Session speaker.
-Session speaker is modeled by "speaker" member of the class Session.
+Session speaker is modeled by `speaker` member of the class `Session`.

-`speaker` is of StringProperty type--a flexible choice since this type is a unicode string up to 1500 bytes.
+`speaker` is of `StringProperty` type--a flexible choice since this type is a unicode string up to 1500 bytes.

 ## Task 2: Session Wishlist
 See Add session to Wishlist -- line 701 in `conference.py`.